 Commonly used ingredients

-- dry spices such as nutmeg, cumin, cayenne pepper, smoked paprika or regular paprika.
+- Dry spices such as nutmeg, cumin, cayenne pepper, smoked paprika or normal paprika.

 - ginger, lime grass and/or turmeric

 - Tomato, garlic, onions or shallots

 - Nuts such as raw cashew nuts

 How you make a curry paste obviously varies from recipe to recipe.
 In most cases, you blend all the ingredients into a fine paste with a blender or food processor.
 Then let this curry paste simmer on the stove for 5 – 10 minutes.
 This way, the flavours will develop better and the curry paste will keep longer.

 For a curry paste, I always recommend following a recipe.
 After all, a curry paste is a concentrate of different flavours.
 If you taste a curry paste on its own, the flavours will be too dominant, making it difficult to estimate what the final result will be.